icebarf/tgchannel-discord-bridge/README.md

 If the server has reached Level 2, it will only upload upto 50 MB.
 For Level 3, it is 100 MB.

+> Disabling small uploads unlocks the limit placed.
+Media files smaller than 8 MB will still be uploaded.

 4. Using for the first time, associate single discord channel with multiple channels.
 Server doesn't have any boosts.